How to Plan a Baby Shower: Complete Checklist & Ideas

 • Soft pastels or classic colors

-Tip: If you love a calm, modern look, boho baby animal themes work beautifully and are easy to match across décor and gifts.
+Tip: If you want a calm, modern look, boho baby animal themes are a safe win—because they match so easily across décor and gifts.

 Step 3: Send Invitations Early